Algorithm as Experiment: Machine Learning, Market Design, and Policy Eligibility Rules: Empirical Policy Application

 \subsection{2SLS Estimates}

-The balancing performance of fixed-bandwidth APS motivates us to estimate causal effects of funding by 2SLS using funding eligibility as an instrument for the amount of funding received.
-We study the effect of funding on relevant hospital outcomes, such as the number of inpatient beds occupied by adult COVID patients between July 31st 2020 and August 6th 2020.
-We run the following 2SLS regression on four different hospital-level outcome variables, using hospitals with $p^s(X_i;\delta)\in (0,1)$:
+The balancing effect of fixed-bandwidth APS allows us to estimate causal effects of funding by 2SLS using funding eligibility as an instrument for the amount of funding received.
+We study the effect of funding on six county outcomes, such as the number of COVID deaths between August 13th, 2020 and August 20th, 2020.
+We run the following 2SLS regression using counties with $p^s(X_i;\delta)\in (0,1)$:

-where $Y_i$ is a hospital-level outcome and $D_i$ is the amount of relief funding received.\footnote{This specification uses a continuous treatment, unlike our theoretical framework with a binary treatment.
-We obtain similar results when the treatment is a binary transformation of the amount of relief funding received (e.g., a dummy indicating whether the amount exceeds a certain value).
-Results are available upon request.} We also run the OLS and 2SLS regressions with no controls, as well as OLS regression controlling for the three eligibility determinants (disproportionate patient percentage, uncompensated care per bed and profit margin).\footnote{Precisely speaking, we run the following specification of each alternative estimator for each hospital-level outcome variable $Y_i$.
-For the OLS regression without any controls, we estimate:
+where $Y_i$ is a county-level outcome and $D_i$ is the amount of relief funding received.
+We also run the OLS and 2SLS regressions with no controls, as well as OLS regression controlling for the three eligibility determinants—disproportionate patient percentage, uncompensated care per bed and profit margin—averaged over county hospitals.
+These alternative regressions use the sample of all counties and serve as benchmarks.